Cluster analysis: Internal evaluation

 When a clustering result is evaluated based on the data that was clustered itself, this is called internal evaluation.
 These methods usually assign the best score to the algorithm that produces clusters with high similarity within a cluster and low similarity between clusters.
 One drawback of using internal criteria in cluster evaluation is that high scores on an internal measure do not necessarily result in effective information retrieval applications.
 Additionally, this evaluation is biased towards algorithms that use the same cluster model.
 For example, k-means clustering naturally optimizes object distances, and a distance-based internal criterion will likely overrate the resulting clustering.

 Therefore, the internal evaluation measures are best suited to get some insight into situations where one algorithm performs better than another, but this shall not imply that one algorithm produces more valid results than another.
 Validity as measured by such an index depends on the claim that this kind of structure exists in the data set.
 An algorithm designed for some kind of models has no chance if the data set contains a radically different set of models, or if the evaluation measures a radically different criterion.
 For example, k-means clustering can only find convex clusters, and many evaluation indexes assume convex clusters.
 On a data set with non-convex clusters neither the use of k-means, nor of an evaluation criterion that assumes convexity, is sound.

-More than a dozen of internal evaluation measures exist, usually based on the intuition that items in the same cluster should be more similar than items in different clusters.
+Many internal evaluation measures are based on the intuition that items in the same cluster should be more similar than items in different clusters.
 For example, the following methods can be used to assess the quality of clustering algorithms based on internal criterion: